Tortilla Quiche with Cottage Cheese (High Protein)

 Instructions

 • Preheat your oven to 350°F. In a small blender or food processor, add 1/4 cup cottage cheese, 2 eggs, 1/4 teaspoon paprika, 1/8 teaspoon garlic powder, 1/8 teaspoon onion powder, 3 pinches salt, and a dash of pepper.
-Blend just until the cottage cheese curdles are completely smooth and the mixture is creamy.
+Blend just until the cottage cheese curds are completely smooth and the mixture is creamy.

 • Spray a 6-inch round baking dish or cake pan with non-stick cooking spray.
 Press 1 soft taco-sized tortilla into the pan, making sure it comes up the sides about 1 inch to create your crust.